Skip to Main Content

 Co-Production Experience

-Experience managing Japan's co-production treaties with China and Italy (active since 2024), plus collaborations with Korean and other Asian production partners.
-The J-LOC incentive gives up to 50% rebates for qualifying co-productions.
+Our team has run Japan's co-production treaties with China and Italy, both active since 2024, and worked with Korean and other Asian partners.
+The J-LOC incentive pays up to 50% in rebates for qualifying co-productions.

 On Location